th507/handgrip/README.md

 var body = yield tpl(data);
 ```

-`HandGrip.render` accepts the same parameters and `Handlebars.compile` and returns a generator function.
+`Handgrip.render` accepts the same parameters and `Handlebars.compile` and returns a generator function.

-#### Convert Handblebars compiled `templateFn` to a HandGrip-compatible one
+#### Convert Handblebars compiled `templateFn` to a Handgrip-compatible one

 ```javascript
 var handlebars = require("handlebars");